- Search Graduate Jobs

 Career prospects for electrical and electronics engineers

-While the number of electronics engineers is set to decline slightly by 2020 (from 3,800 to 3,700 says the Australian Government’s Job Outlook site), competition for available workers has historically ensured a high employment rate within this profession.
-There are many more electrical engineers (around 20,800) and the government predicts that ‘new jobs and turnover from workers leaving may create between 5,001 and 10,000 job openings over the 5 years to 2020’.
+While the number of electronics engineers is set to decline slightly over the next five years (from 4,100 to 3,900 says the Australian Government’s Job Outlook site), competition for available workers has historically ensured a strong employment rate within this profession.
+There are many more electrical engineers (around 18,800) and the government predicts that ‘new jobs and turnover from workers leaving may create approximately 6,000 job openings over the next five years.

 Recent data from the University of Adelaide has shown that electronic, electrical, and computing engineers find better-paying jobs faster than other graduates, with 78% securing a full-time job within four months of graduating.
 How can I take advantage of my STEM background?
 Your STEM background will be indispensable when pursuing a career that involves electronics or electrical systems.
 In fact, you will require a degree in electrical or electronic engineering, with additional study of physics, maths, and computing often recommended.
 Electrical engineers who wish to work as a chartered professional must also complete an Institute of Engineering and Technology accredited master’s degree.